 What’s the photo above about?
 “Marc Keinath’s crushed 2004 Chevrolet Malibu sits in the lot at Leonard’s Auto Works & Towing Friday, January 21, 2011, in Montrose, Michigan.
 Keinath miraculously survived an icy encounter with a tractor-trailer this week, but his 2004 Malibu didn’t.
 Keinath, 30, of Millington, Mich., was driving his Malibu along Interstate 75 in Genesee County, Mich. when he encountered a patch of black ice and spun out.
 When he regained control of the car, the tractor trailer hauling 20 tons of sugar smashed into the rear of Keinath’s Malibu before falling on top of it.
 As parts of the roof of the Malibu began to yield under the tremendous weight of the trailer, Keinath fully reclined his seat to give him more room inside, reached for his cell phone and dialed 911.
 He walked away with no serious injuries.
 (Photo by John F. Martin for Chevrolet)”

-GPS-based insurance isn’t yet commonplace, but that doesn’t mean insurers won’t care how much or how little you drive.
+Some insurance companies offer GPS-based policies that base your rates on how much you drive.
+Even if you don’t opt-in to this type of high-tech solution, insurers still care how much — or little — you drive.
 You’re much less of a risk to an insurance provider if you’re on the road less than the average driver.

 Consider how frequently you hear about traffic accidents during rush hour.
 There are more cars on the road.
 Those cars are driven by a frustrated, impatient lot.
 If commuting doesn’t make up a portion of your yearly driving mileage, insurance companies will respond favourably as your daily routine poses less of a risk.